qbrilliance/qristal-core/examples/README.md

 Python implementation of the C++ example `qpt_fidelity_CZ` demonstrating a quantum process tomography experiment of a single CZ gate application, evaluating the quantum process fidelity.

+`benchmark/rotation_sweep_custom.py`

+_qubits_: 1
+_gate depth_: 3
+_noise_: false

+Python implementation of the C++ example `rotation_sweep_custom` demonstrating the execution of a rotation sweep workflow prepended and appended by arbitrary state initialization and measurement bases.
+The measured bit string counts are evaluated and printed.

 `circuit_optimization/gate_deferral.py`

 An example demonstrating the application of the gate deferral technique.